“This soup is amazing. I am currently trying to shift my focus from “diet” to super food healthy. This recipe completely fits the bill.” ~Katherine

-Winter Weight Loss Soup ~ this revitalizing soup is satisfying and delicious.
+This revitalizing weight loss soup is satisfying and deliciously low carb.
 I don’t know where I’d be without it ~ probably a few pounds heavier, that’s for sure!

 Years ago my husband Grant got suckered into that infamous cabbage soup when it was making the rounds.
 His college roommate Rob convinced him it was a miracle diet and I can still remember cooking up huge vats of it.
 It was pretty awful, especially after a day or two in the fridge.
 This soup is a whole different ballgame, it’s got a much richer flavor profile and tons more texture.
 Oh, and my soup does include cabbage ~ in the form of bright emerald green brussels sprouts!
 I make it fresh every couple of days because if the soup isn’t appetizing, it’s not going to be effective.

 When I feel like I’m starting to gain weight my routine is simple: I either have a normal breakfast and lunch, and eat soup for dinner, or I have the soup for breakfast and lunch, and have a normal dinner.
 I alternate so I don’t get bored.